-->

 THE STORY:

-Now out of the blue, you suddenly hear the dreadful news that the commander of Burpelson Air Force Base -- Colonel Jack D. Ripper (Sterling Hayden) -- has ordered a squadron of nuclear aircraft's -- namely, the B-52’s -- to attack the Soviet Union, because he's gone a bit bonkers.
+Out of the blue, you suddenly hear the dreadful news that the commander of Burpelson Air Force Base -- Colonel Jack D. Ripper (Sterling Hayden) -- has ordered a squadron of nuclear aircraft -- namely, the B-52’s -- to attack the Soviet Union, because he's gone a bit bonkers.

 OK.
-So what would you do about it?
+So what should you do about it?
 Huh?
 Would you be like...

-A-huh!
-You know.
-Something like a two pronged attack for example.
-With the first one directed towards Jack.
-And the second one directed towards the weapons in question, the B-52’s.
+Something like a two-pronged attack, for example, with the first one directed towards Jack, and the second one directed towards the weapons in question, the B-52’s.

 Huh?
 What's that you say, dear reader?
-Why don't we ask Dr Strangelove (Peter yet again) his opinions about this dire situation?
+Why don't we ask Dr. Strangelove (Peter yet again) for his opinions on this dire situation?
 Yeah.
 That sounds like a plan.
 Hey!
 You!
 You wheelchair bound nazi-git?
 What should we do?

 'Vel, if von of the B52’s manages to zomehow drop a zarhead within the Soviet Union and have a direct HIIIT!, zen the fabled ‘Doomzday’ protocol will be initiated, and blow the entire planet to azzzzunder'.